Mathematical Model Trends Between Longevity and Social Structure Dynamics in the Mammalian Class

 Abstract

-The mammalian class is home to many different unique species of animals, who have adapted to raise their young and prosper in countless manners.
+The mammalian class is home to many different unique species of , who have adapted to raise their young and prosper in countless manners.
 Bats, elephants, baboons, and even killer whales all strive to nurture their offspring and have developed many social dynamics to aid their survival and provide parental care.
 The vast array of population structures can be boiled down to several essential social characteristics, through which any mammal’s social lifestyle can be classified.
 Using researched mathematical models, several mammalian populations were studied to observe the relations and general trends between their given longevity and their social structures’ qualitative characteristics.
-Varying longevity within mammalian social communities were observed when breaking down their social structure to study their primary units, tolerance, organization level, offspring membership, sex ratio, group size, seasonal cycling and group stability.
+Varying longevity patterns within mammalian social communities were observed when breaking down their social structure to study their primary units, tolerance, organization level, offspring membership, sex ratio, group size, seasonal cycling and group stability.
 These trends provide us with a greater understanding of how populations interact with their environments and other species, which is not only fascinating but may also be of great use in any social structure to improve individual health and longevity, and even in future studies of endangered or captive animals, to further understand their conditions and support their survival.

 Introduction